20 Best Photo Spots in Iceland You Shouldn't Miss

 June 2022

-Seyðisfjörður, a small village in the East Fjords, is like a postcard come to life.
-This charming town is a dream for photographers with its colorful houses, stunning fjord views, and dramatic mountain backdrop.
-Whether you're snapping shots of the iconic blue church or capturing the cascading waterfalls nearby, Seyðisfjörður offers endless opportunities for picture-perfect moments.
+Seyðisfjörður, a quaint village nestled in the East Fjords, feels like stepping into a postcard.
+This charming town is a photographer’s dream, with its vibrant houses, stunning fjord views, and dramatic mountain backdrop.
+From the iconic blue church to the nearby waterfalls, Seyðisfjörður offers endless picture-perfect moments around every corner.

-Pro tip: Visit during the summer when the Midnight Sun adds a magical touch to your photos.
+Pro tip: Visit during the summer months, when the Midnight Sun bathes the town in a magical light, adding something truly special to your photos.

 Búðakirkja

-Probably the most photographed small church in Iceland, Búðakirkja dates back to the 19th century.
-This tiny wooden church is located along the south coast of Snæfellsnes Peninsula.
-Búðakirkja's remote location adds to its appeal, making it a peaceful and serene spot for capturing the essence of Iceland's natural beauty.
+Búðakirkja, probably the most photographed small church in Iceland, dates back to the 19th century and sits along the southern coast of the Snæfellsnes Peninsula.
+Its simple, black wooden structure stands in striking contrast to the surrounding landscape, making it a serene and captivating spot for photography.
+The church’s remote location only adds to its charm, offering a peaceful escape where you can truly capture the essence of Iceland’s natural beauty.

-Pro tip: Visit Búðakirkja during the quieter hours of the day to avoid crowds and have the church all to yourself.
+Pro tip: For the best experience (and photos), visit during quieter times of the day to avoid crowds and enjoy the tranquility of having Búðakirkja all to yourself.

 Landmannalaugar

-Landmannalaugar, nestled in the highlands of Iceland, is a paradise for photographers seeking dramatic landscapes and vibrant colors.
-This geothermal wonderland is renowned for its rhyolite mountains, bubbling hot springs, and rugged lava fields, creating a surreal and mesmerizing backdrop.
-You can capture the steam rising from a natural hot spring against the backdrop of colorful mountains, or frame the stark contrast between the verdant valleys and the snow-capped peaks—Landmannalaugar provides limitless opportunities for breathtaking shots.
+Landmannalaugar, tucked away in Iceland’s highlands, is a photographer’s dream, offering some of the most dramatic landscapes and vibrant colors in the country.
+This geothermal wonderland is known for its striking rhyolite mountains, bubbling hot springs, and rugged lava fields, all of which create a surreal and mesmerizing backdrop.
+Whether you’re capturing steam rising from the natural hot springs against colorful mountains or framing the stark contrast between verdant valleys and snow-capped peaks, Landmannalaugar offers limitless opportunities for unforgettable shots.

-Pro tip: Visit during the summer months when the highlands are accessible by road and the vibrant hues of the landscape are at their peak.
-And don't forget to bring sturdy hiking boots and warm layers – Landmannalaugar's weather can be unpredictable, but the stunning scenery is always worth it.
+Pro tip: Visit in the summer when the highlands are accessible by road, and the landscape’s vibrant colors are at their best.
+Make sure to pack sturdy hiking boots and warm layers—Landmannalaugar’s weather can be unpredictable, but the stunning scenery makes it all worthwhile.

 Arctic Henge